Non-local parameter degeneracy in the intrinsic space of gravitational-wave signals from extreme-mass-ratio inspirals: Implications for data analysis

-The combined set of 705 secondaries from the analyses in Secs \ref{subsec:10x} and \ref{subsec:100x} (the colored points in the inset of Fig.\,\ref{fig:100x}) is distilled to a set of 251 secondaries with overlaps $>0.5$; the distribution of this smaller set is fit well by Eq.\,\eqref{eq:powerlaw} with $C\sim100$ and $\alpha\approx7$ (see Fig.\,\ref{fig:powerlaw}).
-Incidentally, the results from the confusion study suggest that this power law could be applicable over a much larger range of $\Omega$ than what it was derived from.
-Assuming the root-mean-square pairwise overlap of $\sim10^{-3}$ from that study is indicative of the expected injection overlap for a random template in this analysis, we might expect that $V(10^{-3})$ should be of a similar order of magnitude to $V_0\sim10^{18}$.
-This is indeed the case: for Eq.\,\eqref{eq:powerlaw} with $C=100$ and $\alpha=7$, we find $V(10^{-3})\approx3\times10^{18}$.
+The combined set of 705 secondaries from the analyses in Secs \ref{subsec:10x} and \ref{subsec:100x} (the colored points in the inset of Fig.\,\ref{fig:100x}) is distilled to a set of 251 secondaries with overlaps $>0.5$; the distribution of this smaller set is fit well by Eq.\,\eqref{eq:powerlaw} with $C\approx26$ and $\alpha\approx7$ (see Fig.\,\ref{fig:powerlaw}).
+As it turns out, the results from the confusion study suggest that this power law is a reasonable approximation over the range $\Omega_\mathrm{min}\leq\Omega\leq\Omega_\mathrm{max}$.
+Assuming the root-mean-square pairwise overlap of $\sim10^{-3}$ from that study is indicative of the injection overlap for the majority of points in the full space, we might expect that $V(10^{-3})$ should be of a similar order of magnitude to $V_0\sim10^{18}$.
+This is indeed the case: for Eq.\,\eqref{eq:powerlaw} with $C=26$ and $\alpha=7$, we find $V(10^{-3})\approx4\times10^{18}$.
+Conversely, we also require $\Omega_\mathrm{min}\sim10^{-3}$ such that the probability density \eqref{eq:overlappdf} is properly normalized on the interval $[\Omega_\mathrm{min},\Omega_\mathrm{max}]$ (its integral depends negligibly on $\Omega_\mathrm{max}$).